gvwilson/thirdbit/src/fiction/iffy/index.md

-Honesty's First and Second looked up and said, "G'day," simultaneously as their younger clone pulled aside the heavy orange canvas that served the shed as a doorway.
+Honesty's First and Second looked up and said, "G'day," simultaneously as their younger clone pulled aside the heavy orange canvas that served as the shed's doorway.
 "You gi'n she th' bad news yen?"
 First asked in an accent as strong as the tea de poured for Iffy.